 - Japanese: hanagurozame

 - Spanish: cazon amarillo, lombo-preto, sarda, tiburon amarillo

 Importance to Humans

 Viewed as too small to be of interest to fisheries in the United States.
 In Mexico, this species is locally consumed in the Campeche area to create a regional dish known as pan de cazón.
 The blacknose shark is also somewhat targeted for sport fishing as it is still able to be fished when the season for larger sharks is closed (Castro, 1983).

 Danger to Humans

 This shark poses little threat to humans and has never been reported in a shark attack case.
-However, when confronted by divers, the blacknose shark has been reported to give a threat display in the form of a hunched back with head raised and caudal lowered.
+However, when confronted by divers, the blacknose shark has been reported to give a threat display in the form of a hunched back with head raised and caudal lowered (Compagno, 2005).

 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.

-The distribution of the blacknose shark is limited to the western Atlantic Ocean from North Carolina (USA) south to southern Brazil, including the Caribbean Sea, Bahamas, and Gulf of Mexico.
+The distribution is limited to the western Atlantic Ocean from North Carolina (USA) south to southern Brazil, including the Caribbean Sea, Bahamas, and Gulf of Mexico (Compagno, 2005).

 This shark is found in coastal tropical and warm temperate waters of the western Atlantic Ocean.
 As an inshore species, the blacknose shark resides in waters of continental shelves over sandy and coral bottoms.
 There is segregation by size and sex in this species.
-Juveniles are typically found in shallow water while adults are located at greater depths (over 30 feet (9 m)).
-This shark is known to form large schools and sometimes associates with schools of mullet and anchovies.
+Juveniles are typically found in shallow water while adults are located at greater depths (18-64 m (59- 210 feet)) (Compagno 2005).

 1. Snout with dusky blotch at tip – distinct and dark in juveniles, diffuse and dusky in adults